MASS4ORG/mass4-site/content/guinevere/index.md

 <div class="row">

 :::col
-#### Advanced layout blending
+#### Sophisticated layout blending

-Layout nodes can exist in a blended state between many different possible configurations.
-This makes transitions between different computed or derived values very easy to create, and is very handy for animations.
+Layout nodes can exist in a blended state between multiple different possible configurations.
+This makes transitions between different computed or derived values very straightforward to create, and is extremely useful for animations.
 Certain concepts, such as animating from fit content to a constrained expand, are extremely difficult or even impossible to express in, for example, HTML and CSS.

 ```cs
 gui.Node().Width(